dylanballback/CubeSat_Attitude_Control/Software/README.md

 ### 3/2/22

 - Working on different methods of Raspberry Pi and Arudino communication can see more updates [See more information about this here](https://github.com/dylanballback/CubeSat_Attitude_Control/tree/main/Software/Raspberry%20Pi%20%26%20Arduino%20Com)

+---

+### 3/21/22

+- Experimenting with websockets and WiFi enabled Arduino to be able to wirelessly recive and transmit data between the Arduino.